rohit-raj-zinghr/Testing-/README.md

 Step 5: Configure OT slabs using the new Setup Screen.

-Step 6: Setup all required jobs, including:
+Step 6: Setup all required jobs, including:Flat table creation,Extra time JSON creation,No swipes processing and Biometric swipe processing.

-Flat table creation

-Extra time JSON creation

-No swipes processing

-Biometric swipe processing

-Step 7: Update ProcessBiometricSwipesForFlatTable with the last processed swipe.

-Attendance jobs will process from this point onward.
+Step 7: Update ProcessBiometricSwipesForFlatTable with the last processed swipe(Attendance jobs will process from this point onward).

-Similarly, update the respective table for regularization jobs.

 **⏲️ Scheduled Jobs**
 - Step1:Daily Flat Table Creation Job which is Scheduled Once daily. (e.g., at 11:30 PM) using step5.